 Unlike the rival Qantas Clubs – many of which have dedicated 'Joey Club' spaces – Virgin Australia's domestic lounges don't provide dedicated areas for children.

-Speaking of airport lounges in general, "consider skipping them, especially in Australia," suggests Nichols, when flying with young kids.
+Speaking of airport lounges in general, Nichols suggests that when travelling with young kids, flyers should "consider skipping them, especially in Australia."

 Flying Virgin Australia with kids: getting seated